osilander/203.311/Week5/Week5.md

 #### Extra Credit

 Sopme of you may have been wondering what those "unmapped" Kwazulu-Natal reads are (I mean, I am, aren't you??).
-You can of course dubselect those reads and output them to a new file.
+You can of course subselect those reads and output them to a new file.
 Try:

 ```bash
 # note the options and the *case* of each, specifically